 Technical Non-Repudiation: A party cannot deny having engaged in the transaction or having sent the electronic message.

-The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) requires that digital X.509 v3 certificates be issued to industry participants after a formal registration process has been completed.
+The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) requires that prior to the issuance of a digital X.509 v3 certificate industry participants shall complete the applicable registration process.
 These Certificates are provided by Authorized Certification Authorities.
-The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) call for these Authorized Certification Authorities to meet certain minimum criteria and that the Certificates issued to industry participants meet a certain minimum criteria in order to ensure that the participant’s identity is tied to the Certificate and has been verified by the certificate authority.
-The Issuing Certification Authority must meet the provisions in the NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) in order for the Certificate to be considered compliant with NAESB Business Practice Standards.

 012-1.2 IDENTIFICATION standards are SPECIFIED in the Accreditation DocuMENT